-Despite a traditional reliance on cost-benefit analysis (CBA) to prioritise infrastructure investments, both experience and research have exposed its critical weaknesses which we explored in the first report of this series, ‘Why governments must look beyond cost-benefit analysis’.
+Despite a traditional reliance on cost-benefit analysis (CBA) to prioritize infrastructure investments, both experience and research have exposed its critical weaknesses which we explored in the first report of this series, ‘Why governments must look beyond cost-benefit analysis’.

-Our latest report with Oxford Global Projects explores a variety of supplementary approaches that provide viable alternatives to CBA along with best practises governments can use to strengthen the outcomes of their infrastructure investments.
+Our latest report with Oxford Global Projects explores a variety of supplementary approaches that provide viable alternatives to CBA along with best practices governments can use to strengthen the outcomes of their infrastructure investments.
 We also look at emerging methodologies and share some real-world case studies that exemplify how they can be used.

 By investing in a more rigorous analysis upfront, governments can save significant resources when it comes time for infrastructure project execution.
-Beyond saving time and money, effective project prioritisation can enhance social outcomes and support the development of equitable, sustainable, resilient, and future-proof assets that bolster citizen trust while meeting the needs of multiple stakeholders for decades to come.
+Beyond saving time and money, effective project prioritization can enhance social outcomes and support the development of equitable, sustainable, resilient, and future-proof assets that bolster citizen trust while meeting the needs of multiple stakeholders for decades to come.

 1 “The US Bipartisan Infrastructure Law: Breaking it down,” McKinsey & Company.
 November 12, 2021.
 Accessed at https://www.mckinsey.com/industries/public-and- social-sector/our-insights/the-us-bipartisan-infrastructure-law-breaking-it-down

 2 “Transformative Outcomes Through Infrastructure,” Global Infrastructure Hub.
 Accessed at https://infrastructure-outcomes.gihub.org/